Types of Cryptocurrency

 The categories below were created using methodology by Messari, a leading data and information aggregator for the crypto asset industry.

 Payment cryptocurrencies can be thought of as digital monies operated by a distributed network of computers running a shared blockchain software.
-Some focus on trying to compete with fiat money, while others focus on payments for a specific use case or industry.
+Some focus on trying to compete with cash, while others focus on payments for a specific use case or industry.

 Cryptocurrency networks aiming to disrupt payments do not typically have many features aside from those necessary to define, transfer, record and secure transactions on the network.

-Some might consider Bitcoin, the original cryptocurrency, as a good example of a payment cryptocurrency, as it was designed as an alternative to traditional fiat currencies.
+Some might consider Bitcoin, the original cryptocurrency, as a good example of a payment cryptocurrency, as it was designed as an alternative to traditional cash.

 The majority of other payment cryptocurrencies available seek to improve upon Bitcoin in various ways, from scalability to speed.